Vantiq/vantiq-extension-sources/jdbcSource/README.md

 In order to properly run the tests, you must create an environment variable named **JDBC\_DRIVER\_LOC** which points to the appropriate JDBC Driver .jar file.

 Additionally, you must add properties to your _gradle.properties_ file in the _~/.gradle_ directory.
 These properties include the JDBC Database username, password, and URL.
 You must also add the Target VANTIQ Server URL, as well as an Authentication Token for that server.
-The Target VANTIQ Server and Auth Token will be used to create a temporary VANTIQ Source and Type, named _testSourceName_ and _testTypeName_ respectively.
-These names can optionally be configured by adding `EntConTestSourceName` and `EntConTestTypeName` to the gradle.properties file.
+The Target VANTIQ Server and Auth Token will be used to create a temporary VANTIQ Source, VANTIQ Type, VANTIQ Topic, VANTIQ Procedure and VANTIQ Rule.
+They will be named _testSourceName_, _testTypeName_, _testTopicName_, _testProcedureName_ and _testRuleName_ respectively.
+These names can optionally be configured by adding `EntConTestSourceName`, `EntConTestTypeName`, `EntConTestTopicName`, `EntConTestProcedureName` and `EntConTestRuleName` to the gradle.properties file.
 The following shows what the gradle.properties file should look like:

 ```
     EntConJDBCUsername=<yourUsername>